My anthropology research used evolutionary theory to look at how people cooperated (or not) in households, families and larger groups.

-I’m current doing a postdoc split between two research organisations — the Norwegian Institute for Cultural Heritage Research (NIKU) and the Norwegian Institute for Nature Research (NINA) — as part of the project, “ReiGN: Reindeer husbandry in a Globalizing North”.
+I did my PhD (titled ‘The Dynamics of Human Cooperative Groups’) in the Human Evolutionary Ecology Group at UCL in London.
+Afterwards, I worked as a postdoc for the Norwegian Institute for Cultural Heritage Research (NIKU) and the Norwegian Institute for Nature Research (NINA), as part of the project, “ReiGN: Reindeer husbandry in a Globalizing North”.

 For the theoretical bit, I made mathematical models and computer simulations of evolutionary dynamics to look at how mortality in the environment and competition between siblings shape birth patterns (published in the Journal of Evolutionary Biology).